learn-co-curriculum/dsc-pipelines-v2-1/README.md

 You will be able to:

-- Explain how pipelines can be used to test many different parameters
+- Explain how pipelines can be used to combine various parts of a machine learning workflow

 ## Why Use Pipelines?